-He started the tournament with 66 caps, more than any other current player in the squad and led the side to the Triple Crown on his 70th appearance and then to the Grand Slam with a stunning 31-21 win over a fiercely competitive France side in Paris.
+He started the tournament with 66 caps, more than any other player in the squad and led the side to the Triple Crown on his 70th appearance and then to the Grand Slam with a stunning 31-21 win over France in Paris.

 When playing against Scotland in March 2015 year he overtook Brian Moore’s total of 64.
-He then broke the record of 73 caps, held by former Northampton Saints clubmate Steve Thompson when becoming the first captain to lead England to a series win on Australian soil in June 2016.
+He then broke the record of 73 caps, held by former Saints clubmate Steve Thompson when becoming the first captain to lead England to a series win on Australian soil in June 2016.

-He led the side to their 10th consecutive Six Nations victory over Italy at Twickenham in late February.
-It equalled the tournament record set by England twice previously, from 1882 to 1886, and 1922 to 1925.
+When he led the side to their 10th consecutive Six Nations victory over Italy at Twickenham in February 2017, it equalled the tournament record set by England twice previously, from 1882 to 1886, and 1922 to 1925.

 Educated at Rotorua Boys High School, he went on to cover all three England front row positions during the 2005 IRB Junior World Championship in Argentina.

 10 points - 2T

 2008 PI(R), A(R), SA(R), NZ(R) 2009 It(R), W(R), I(R), F(R), S(R), Arg (1,2), A(R), Arg, NZ 2010 W, It, I, S, F, NZ(R), A, Sam, SA 2011 W, It, F, S, I, W, I(R) World Cup - Arg(R), G, S(R), F(R) 2012 S, It, W, F, I, SA (1,2,3) 2013 S(R), I(R), F, It(R), W(R), A(R), Arg, NZ 2014 F, S, I, W, It, NZ (2R,3), NZ, SA, Sam (R), A 2015 W, It, I, S, F 2016 S, It, I, W, F, W, A(1,2,3), SA, Fj, Arg, A 2017 F, W, It, S, I, Arg (1,2), Arg, A, Sam(R) 2018 It, W, S, I